UditSharma04/Chatty/README.md

 # Chatty
- A basic community chat application
+ A basic community chat application created using PHP and MySQL (XAAMP Server)

 ## Author